steelwheels/KiwiScript/KiwiLibrary/Document/Class/Operation.md

 1. Allocate operation object by `Operation` function
 2. Compile the source code by `compile` method of operation instance.
 3. Execute the operation by the operation queue.
 About operation queue, see [OperationQueue class](https://github.com/steelwheels/KiwiScript/blob/master/KiwiLibrary/Document/Class/OperationQueue.md).
+4. Get result value from `result` property.
+The value is valid after execution.

 ## Class method
 ### `Operation`